 http://www1.eere.energy.gov/buildings/appliance_standards/residential/clothes_washers_support_stakeholder_negotiations.html

-Cost estimates are based on Navigant analysis for the Department of Energy (see CW Analysis_09092014.xls).
+Cost estimates are based on Navigant analysis for the Department of Energy (see CW Analysis_05032018.xls).
 This analysis looked at incremental cost and shipment data from manufacturers and the Association of Home Appliance Manufacturers and attempts to find the costs associated only with the efficiency improvements.
-The ENERGY STAR level in this analysis was made the baseline (as it is now equivalent), the CEE Tier 3 level was made ENERGY STAR and ENERGY STAR Most efficient was extrapolated based on equal rates.
+The ENERGY STAR level in this analysis was made the baseline (as it is now equivalent), the CEE Tier 3 level was extrapolated based on equal rates.
 Note these assumptions should be reviewed as qualifying product becomes available.

 Calculated from Itron eShapes, 8760 hourly data by end use for Missouri, as provided by Ameren.